Image Alt

 Our online screening checklists may give you a better idea of your strengths and challenges which could be signs of dyslexia.
 We can then contact you to discuss possible options:

-A member of the team will be in touch to arrange a suitable date and time for the assessment and will be on hand to guide you through and answer your questions.
+Once you have completed our Adult Checklist a member of the team will be in touch and will give you a link to our online booking system so you can choose a date and time that suits you best.
+If you prefer, they can book the appointment for you and will be on hand to guide you and answer your questions.

 You should have had an eye test recently (ideally within the last six months).
 If you wear glasses or use coloured overlays for reading , you should bring these with you to your appointment.
 If you or your family have any concerns about your hearing this should also be checked before the appointment.